 6. Unemployment insurance and workers’ compensation insurance

 If your employees lose their jobs through no fault of their own, you’ll be on the hook for unemployment benefits.
 Moreover, if they get hurt on the job, you’ll likely need to pay them workers’ compensation benefits.
-Your payroll budget should account for both of these insurances.
+When preparing your payroll budget, you should account for both of these insurances.

 7. Payroll administration

-How much are you paying to administer payroll, and do you need to increase or scale back on spending?
+How much are your payroll administration costs, and do you need to increase or scale back on spending?
 When answering the question, consider:

 - How you process payroll.
 Is it more cost effective to do payroll in-house or to outsource payroll?